Limit of a Function

 graph showing the divergent limit as x approaches x0

-The limit can diverge to positive infinity (+∞) or negative infinity (-∞).
+The limit may diverge either to positive infinity (+∞) or to negative infinity (-∞).

 graph of a function diverging as x approaches infinity